CHUNKY Wool garments

 Dry cleaning is not advised as the harsh chemicals can damage the fibers

-Hang your vest loosely and uncovered for at least 24 hours the natural fiber will air and clean itself.
-Dangle your shirt outside in the fresh air between wears.
+Hang your garment loosely and uncovered for at least 24 hours the natural fiber will air and clean itself.
+Dangle your garment outside in the fresh air between wears.

-due to the nature of the chunky stitching these are not washable and shouldn't get wet.
+Due to the nature of the chunky stitching of these garments they are not washable and shouldn't get wet.
 Only treat areas that get stained if absolutely necessary using a moist cloth rather than washing the entire garment.
 Bear in mind the stitching might shrink whilst wet & drying.

 Still feeling unsure?